 Value

 Every variable has a value.
 The possible values it can hold is restricted by the type of the variable.
-So an integer can hold a 2, the number 1277 or even -3.
+So an integer can hold a 2, the number 1277 or -3.
 However it can’t hold the word “phone”, because that is a string, not an int.

 The value of a variable can change over time.
 It is the only property that can.
 The other two stay the same.

 Hopefully you have a basic understanding of what a variable is by now.
 But you may have noticed that by using a variable, our “Hellope!” program has actually become one line of code longer.
 What on earth do we get in return for that increase in size?

-One thing that a variable is used for is to store some information that came from outside the program.
+Variables can also be used to store information that comes from outside the program.
+As an example, say you wanted a program that asks the user to enter some exam scores and calculates the average score and prints it out?
+You’d need to use variables to store the exam scores the user enters.
 What if you wanted to pass in the name of a file to your program and have your program analyze that file and tell you how many words the file contains?
 You’d need to use variables to pull that off.

 What if you simply wanted to print out an appropriate greeting based on the time of the day?
 You’d probably store the current hour in a variable and use a conditional to determine which greeting to use.
 In fact, let’s give that a little try, shall we?